 For an easy getaway near the Twin Cities, Stillwater consistently ranks as a favorite for its charming mid-1800s downtown paralleling the scenic St. Croix River.
 Brick buildings beckon with more than 70 stores selling art supplies and antiques, home decor, spices, cheese and candy.

-Foodies can join culinary walking tours or roll up their sleeves for hands-on classes in fermented foods, Italian cooking, pizza or pastry classes.
+Foodies can join culinary walking tours or roll up their sleeves for hands-on classes in fermented foods, Italian cooking, pizza or pastry classes at Cooks of Crocus Hill.
 Other shops host knitting and painting nights, and offer ladies night out incentives several times a year.